FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k
 2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k
 4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k
+##### ethip6-ip6scale20k-rnd
+1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k-rnd
+2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k-rnd
+4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale20k-rnd
 ##### ethip6-ip6scale200k
 1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k
 2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k
 4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k
+##### ethip6-ip6scale200k-rnd
+1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
+2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
+4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale200k-rnd
 ##### ethip6-ip6scale2m
 1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m
 2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m
 4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m
+##### ethip6-ip6scale2m-rnd
+1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m-rnd
+2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m-rnd
+4c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip6-ip6scale2m-rnd
 ##### dot1q-ip6base
 1c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND dot1q-ip6base
 2c AND 78b AND ndrpdr AND cx556a AND drv_rdma_core AND dot1q-ip6base